Photo by: Ray Mathis

 5. Wildlife Viewing

 Wildlife is abundant here, especially in the early morning and at dusk.
 Birds can always be spotted serenely circling high above the plateau, including golden and bald eagles, red-tailed hawks, and ravens.
 You also may spot elk, deer, bighorn sheep, and coyotes.
-It’s also not unheard of, particularly on warm days, to see rattlesnakes.
 Always keep a safe distance from all wildlife.
+The best way to determine if you are a safe distance is to position your hand like a thumbs-up—your thumb should cover the animal fully if you are at an appropriate distance.

 6. Climbing

-All those beautiful sandstone cliffs and spires have long attracted rock climbers to Colorado National Monument.
+The beautiful sandstone cliffs and spires of the Grand Junction area have long attracted rock climbers to Colorado National Monument.
 Most of the routes are of the “traditional” variety, and no new permanent hardware may be installed.
-First-time climbers in the Monument may want to hire a guide service (Summit Ridge Guides are the local experts).
+First-time climbers in the Monument may want to hire a guide service.
 Guides can provide both the equipment and technical know-how to get you climbing right away, as well as suggest the best routes suited to your skill level and interest.

-Experienced climbers have a lot to choose from here, including Otto’s Route, a 5.8+ climb up the dramatic desert tower that is Independence Monument via five relatively short pitches, finishing with a dramatic, narrow summit.
-(The pictures will be impressive.)
+Experienced climbers have endless opportunities to recreate, including Otto’s Route, a 5.8+ climb up the dramatic desert tower that is Independence Monument via five relatively short pitches, finishing with a dramatic, narrow summit.
 Wizard I in Monument Canyon is another signature route, with the 5.10+ rated route offering a little bit of everything.

 See more ways to experience Colorado's lesser-known National Park on pages 10 and 11 of the Official Grand Junction Visitor Guide!